There is no better way to take a skeptic or a believer and make them a "knower" than to see a Bigfoot for himself/herself.

 2. Spending time on a farm during growing season, especially corn when that farm is near a forest.
 They might strip the forest-facing side of an apple orchard or hit the rows of corn at night to pick.
 Most often, they will uproot the entire stalk, but sometimes they simply pull the ears off and head to some tree cover to munch.

-3. Being in the woods at nighttime, especially near game trails and creeks.
+3. Being in the woods at nighttime and especially near game trails and creeks.
 They hunt for food like anyone would in the forest, so game trails and creeks are good sites to find their prey, but also they tend to do this at nighttime when we are not out and about.
 Creeks can sometimes mask our noise enough that they don't notice we are walking along the banks.

 4. Studying dumpsters behind stores that are along the treeline of a large park or forest.
 Yes, they do dumpster dive and especially when you have dumpsters lining the woods.
 In fact, you often find their paths worn down paralleling the parking lot where they stalked, pacing back and forth.